-- In Hampshire & Isle of Wight, most households who responded to the survey had at least one person that was in employment (75.1%). - This aligns relatively closely with recently released ONS data, which estimates that 82.8% of households where at least one member was aged 16-64 years of age was employed. - Approximately two thirds of households with nobody in employment contained someone aged 65 and over (three quarters when looking at aged 55 and over). - 24.8% of households who responded to the survey had nobody in employment.
+- In Hampshire & Isle of Wight, most households who responded to the survey had at least one person that was in employment (75.1%). - This aligns relatively closely with recently released ONS data, which estimates that 82.8% of households where at least one member was aged 16-64 years of age was employed. - · Approximately two thirds of households with nobody in employment contained someone aged 65 and over (three quarters when looking at aged 55 and over). - 24.8% of households who responded to the survey had nobody in employment.
 64.7% of the people in these households were aged 60 and over, showing a high percentage that are likely to be retired.
 13.7% were aged 19 or under and 21.6% were aged 20-59. - Of the 75.2% of households with at least one person in employment, only 6.4% were aged 60 and over. - Approximately two thirds of households with nobody in employment owned their new build home outright, with a further 8% owning it with a mortgage or loan.
 In comparison, only 11.4% of households with at least one person in employment owned their property outright, and 58.5% owned with a mortgage or loan. - 17% of households with nobody in employment rented from a housing association/council.
 In comparison, 95.8% of respondents with a mortgage or loan had at least one person in their household in employment.

-- New Forest had the highest percentage of households with nobody currently in employment (45.3%), followed by Gosport (42.5%) & Isle of Wight (39.5%).
-These local authority areas also had a high percentage of respondents aged 65 and over. - Rushmoor had the largest proportion of households with at least one person in employment (86.1%), followed by Southampton (82.9%) and Hart (82.6%).
+- 4.28 Key Findings for Local Authority Areas: - had a high percentage of respondents aged 65 and over. - (86.1%), followed by Southampton (82.9%) and Hart (82.6%).